 Though nothing compares to the feeling of being together at Curve and the thrill of live theatre, we are thrilled to have this opportunity to digitally share the immense talents of our actors, creatives, freelancers, technicians and everyone else involved in creating this production.
 On behalf of Chris Stafford and myself, we’d like to a say a huge thank you to the army of freelancers who have lent there exceptional, truly world-class talents to this production.
 Without the freelancers (actors, musicians, creative team, stage managers, sound techs – the hundreds of names you will read on the end credits) theatre simple doesn’t exist.
 And to our Curve team, who have effortlessly risen to every challenge – from rigging sound monitors so we could play scenes on our fly gallery to hiding cameras on fly wires above the stage, there is nothing the highly skilled technicians at Curve cannot achieve together.

 Sunset Boulevard in Concert – at Home is made with love, a festive gift for all of our audiences “out there in the dark”.

-Sunset Boulevard in Concert – at Home runs from Tue 22 Dec – Sat 9 Jan, and household tickets are priced at £20.
+Sunset Boulevard – at Home returns for one week only from Mon 10 – Sat 15 May, in support of The Andy Nairn Bursaries in Technical Theatre, with household tickets priced at £20.
 To book, please click here.
-All performances will be captioned, and audio description commentary will be available on performances from Mon 4 – Sat 9 Jan.
 For further details about the stream and what to expect, please click here.

-This production is made possible thanks to support from Really Useful Group, Paramount Pictures, UK Theatre, the Musicians’ Union, our sponsors PPL, supporters Holiday Inn and the Culture Recovery Fund.
+This production was made possible thanks to support from Really Useful Group, Paramount Pictures, UK Theatre, the Musicians’ Union, our sponsors PPL, supporters Holiday Inn and the Culture Recovery Fund.